MileHacker Logo

 Medications & Hygiene

 Have enough prescription medications for your entire trip.
 Keep them in original containers with pharmacy labels.
-A doctor's note for controlled substances is advisable.
-Pack over-the-counter medications for common issues like antacids, Anti-diarrhea medication, pain relievers, plus frigid/flu remedies.
+A doctor'a doctor's note for controlled medication is advisable.
+Pack over-the-over-the-counter medicines for common problems like antacids, Anti-diarrhea medication, pain relievers, plus frigid/flu remedies.

 Personal Care